V Lwh Solve For H

 Beyond Rectangular Prisms: Applications in Other Shapes

 While the formula V = lwh specifically applies to rectangular prisms, the principle of manipulating formulas to solve for specific variables applies to many other geometric shapes.
-For example, the volume of a cylinder is given by V = πr²h, where r is the radius and h is the height.
+In real terms, for example, the volume of a cylinder is given by V = πr²h, where r is the radius and h is the height.
 Solving for h in this case would yield h = V / (πr²).
 The key is understanding the formula and applying basic algebraic principles to isolate the desired variable.

 Frequently Asked Questions (FAQ)